Convention Presentation Prizes

 The Ellen Millsaps Prize in American Literature

 Dr. Dennis Organ stepped down in 2012 after 18 years as Alpha Chi’s executive director, concluding an unbroken career of service with Alpha Chi that began in 1975 when he was appointed editor of publications.
 In this 37-year stint as editor, Organ completely transformed the Recorder, Alpha Chi’s annual journal, into three annual issues so that more student work and faculty voices could be featured.
 He wrote countless articles for both the Recorder and the Newsletter covering everything from convention activities and awards to interviews with distinguished alumni and popular keynote speakers and panelists.
 For the Newsletter, he tirelessly poured through hundreds of annual chapter reports making sure that chapters were kept abreast of the activities and events happening on other campuses.
 In 1995, Organ began the Active Alumni Program to give more attention to Alpha Chi’s graduated members, allowing them access to a new general audience edition of the Recorder and a special summer Newsletter geared especially to them.
-In 1997, he oversaw the implementation of opening membership in Alpha Chi to graduate students.
 It is in part for these reasons that, upon Organ’s retirement, the National Council named this prize in his honor.
 Dennis and his wife, Sherry, attended many national conventions together over the years.
 They now reside in Nashville, Tennessee, where they live near two of their three sons.

 The Joseph E. and Bessie Mae Pryor Prizes in Chemistry & Mathematics